USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 -   Deposition velocity factor – if the pollutant is mapped to a deposition velocity, uniformly apply a scaling factor to this velocity.
 -   Scavenging - which (if any) species is the pollutant mapped to; Allowed scavenging surrogates are specified within the model source code ("[hlconst.F](../../CCTM/src/cloud/acm_ae6/hlconst.F)").
 -   Scavenging factor - if the pollutant is mapped to a species for scavenging, uniformly apply a scaling factor to the scavenging rate.
 -   Gas-to-aerosol conversion – which (if any) aerosol chemistry species does the gas phase pollutant concentration go into for transformation from the gas-phase to the aerosol-phase.
-Allowed gas-to-aerosol surrogates are specified within the model source code ("[PRECURSOR_DATA.F](../../CCTM/src/aero/aero6/PRECURSOR_DATA.F)")
+Allowed gas-to-aerosol surrogates are specified within the model source code ("[PRECURSOR_DATA.F](../../CCTM/src/aero/aero6/PRECURSOR_DATA.F)" and "[SOA_DEFN.F](../../CCTM/src/aero/aero6/SOA_DEFN.F)")
 -   Gas-to-aqueous Surrogate – which (if any) cloud chemistry species does the gas pollutant concentration go into for simulating chemistry within cloud water.
 Allowed gas-to-aqueous surrogates are specified within the model source code and depends on the cloud model/aqueous chemistry being used (for example, for the acm_ae6, see "[AQ_DATA.F](../../CCTM/src/cloud/acm_ae6/AQ_DATA.F)").
 -   Aerosol-to-aqueous Surrogate – which (if any) cloud chemistry species does the aerosol pollutant concentration go into for simulating chemistry within cloud water.
 Allowed aerosol-to-aqueous surrogates are specified within the model source code and depends on the cloud model/aqueous chemistry being used (for example, for the acm_ae6, see "[AQ_DATA.F](../../CCTM/src/cloud/acm_ae6/AQ_DATA.F)").
 -   Transport – is the pollutant transported by advection and diffusion in the model?